 One common thought among Americans, especially those of us from the Midwest, is that you have to travel far away for any kind of excitement.
 My home state of Michigan is a stunning state, home to more coastline than any other contiguous state in the USA!
-But so many travelers (both international ones and those who live in MI!) still don’t know what our state has to offer.
+But so many travelers (both international ones and those who live in Michigan!) still don’t know what our state has to offer.
 Which is why I’m bringing you my Michigan bucket list.

 Ever since I moved back to Michigan, I’ve been trying to soak up all my home state has to offer, but the more I do, the more items I add to my Michigan bucket list.
-You might know that my bucket lists are a little unusual.
-I like to mention the specific and unique travel experiences you won’t typically find on a traditional bucket list.
+Now, my bucket lists are a little unusual.
+I like to mention the unique travel experiences you won’t typically find on a traditional bucket list.
 Expect to see a lot of off-the-beaten path destinations and experiences.
 To me, seeing a new perspective is what makes travel so fun!
 Without further ado, here is my quirky Michigan bucket list!

 Below you will find my Michigan bucket list items for: